 5G networks offer increased capacity, lower latency and faster speeds.
 They can operate in the higher frequency bands between 28GHz and 60GHz in a band known as the millimetre wave (mmWave) spectrum.
-In addition to greater bandwidth, 5G networks have a dense, distributed network of base stations or small cells.
-5G networks offer ultra-reliable, low latency as a result of increased processing, which supports emerging trends like mobile gaming, industry robotics, automated vehicles and technology advances in healthcare.
+5G networks feature a dense, distributed network of base stations or small cells.
+5G networks offer ultra-reliable, low latency capacity, which supports a growing number of user applications.
+Our flagship radio planning tool, HTZ enables MNOs to plan, model and optimise their radio networks.

 Small cells in 5G networks increase network data capacity and can reduce rollout costs by eliminating expensive rooftop installations.
-5G networks need built-in flexibility to coexist with other standards like LTE & Wi-Fi and, where feasible, to support spectrum sharing.
+5G networks need built-in flexibility to coexist with other standards like LTE & Wi-Fi and to support spectrum sharing.

 Because 5G operates in high-frequency bands, accurate cartographic data is needed to consider the terrain, clutter heights and building which may impact the service, network latency and capacity.
 ATDI offers access to a comprehensive library of map data, available for download for customers with a valid maintenance contract.
 These high-resolution maps support signal loss modelling which is characterised by the geo-spatial environment and identify buildings and clutter that impact mmWave propagation.